Chinese Egg Rolls

 • 1 Tablespoon Chinese rice wine.

-Then put the roast into a baking or roast pan and again baste all sides with Char Sui Sauce.
+Then put the roast into a baking (or roast pan) and baste all sides with Char Sui Sauce.
 Bake for about 15-20 minutes at 375 degree oven.
 I use a meat thermometer.
 Stick the thermometer into the thickest part of the roast.
 It's done when the internal temp reaches 155-160.
 I remove it at 155 degrees.
+DON'T broil the roast or it will overcook and become dry inside.

-Now baste all sides again with Char Sui Sauce and broil each side for 30-45 seconds.
+When done, baste all sides again with Char Sui Sauce.
 Cut the roast into thin slices and save all the juices in the pan.
-The juices are the most important part, to soak the meat in for flavor and moisture.
+The juices are the most important part (to soak the meat in for flavor and moisture).
 Trust me, you love the juices.
 You may eat the roast all up as is.
 It's awesome!

-You can also baste the sliced roast with Char Sui Sauce, dip it in the juices, and broil it some more if you'd like.
-Whatever is left that you don't eat...lol ... save in a bowl.
+I dice up half of my roast for the egg roll filling.
+I eat the other half as is.
 I put the bowl into a gallon-sized freezer bag and store it overnight in the refrigerator.
 I usually cook my roast one day and make egg rolls the next day.
 I use about one cup of diced up BBQ pork in my egg roll batch.
 It is the key ingredient to restaurant take-out style Chinese egg rolls.
 You must have the Chinese BBQ pork.

 Making the Chinese Egg Rolls

 Pour a couple Tablespoons of oil into a hot wok.
-Sautee your garlic and add all your vegetables.
-Cook for a few minutes and then add everything else.
+I use extra virgin olive oil.
+Sautee your garlic and onions.
+Add your vegetables when the garlic and onions have started to brown.
+Cook for a few minutes.
 Stir often.
 Taste mix after everything has been added and stirred.
 Use your taste buds to determine if more salt is needed.
-If so, just add 1/4 teaspoon, stir well and taste.
+If so, just add a couple dashes at a time, stir and taste.
+Your taste buds will eventually say, "that's good."

 I love Chinese food.
 This is a recipe I enjoy cooking because of all the fresh vegetables in it.
 The egg rolls are delicious, especially the next day.
 You can eat them cold, or warmed, or with some sweet and sour sauce.
 I don't add any ginger to my egg rolls as I don't care for the flavor, but you can add a teaspoon or two of shredded ginger if you'd like.
 Everybody makes egg rolls different, but these taste very good in my opinion.